-Described as a modern day Cat Stevens with a healthy splash of Passenger, Newton Faulkner and Paul Simon, Richard sings about human difficulties - our ups and downs, aspirations, fears and doubts and delves into the triumphs and adversities of the human condition.
+From the beautiful medieval city of Norwich in the UK, Richard sings personally about our ups and downs, aspirations, fears and doubts, and delves into the triumphs and adversities of the human condition.

 Richard comes from a musical family, and has music running through the fabric of his life.
 As a child he was exposed to everything from the great influencers of musical trends such as the Beatles, Buddy Holly, AC/DC and Metallica, through to classical composers like Beethoven, Mozart and Tchaikovsky.

-By the time Graham moved away from Norwich in 2005, Richard's love of music had turned into a strong determination and vocation.
+Richard picked up his guitar and started to write songs.
+By the time Graham moved away from Norwich in 2005, Richard's love of music had turned into a strong vocation.

 Over the following 10 years Richard launched three rock bands, wrote a portfolio of songs and produced several albums including Don't Look Back, with his third band The Indebtors.
 This went on to receive critical acclaim, while the band reached the finals of the national Rock The House competition with A New Day.

 Throughout this time, Richard studied at City College Norwich to improve his recording and production skills.
 While there, he met and worked with some talented and inspirational individuals and began experimenting with orchestral composition and film score writing, finally graduating with a BA Hons in Creative Practice and Enterprise.

 March 2015 was a game changer for Richard as he realised that rock music was not the direction he wanted to pursue.
 He went solo acoustic and refocused his efforts on song-writing and studio recording.

 He released Nothing Matters Anymore, in May 2017 as a single, followed by Drifter in September 2017.
 The full album, Paper Plane, was released on 24 September 2018, and has sold copies to listeners in the UK, Europe, Australia and USA.